Folfchie/PyFiXL/README.md

 ## Installation

-Download `PynanceXL1.0.zip` and extract it.
+Download the PynanceXL repository from Github.
 You now have two choices.

 ### Option A: Use Python Interpreter
 Simply run `main.py` using your desired Python interpreter.
 This is best if you just want to try out PynanceXL.

-### Option B: Custom bash script
+### Option B: Custom bash script (Linux)
 Included in the zip is a file named `pynance`.
 This is a custom bash script meant to be stored in `/usr/local/bin` on Debian distros.

-To properly configure this, copy `pynance` and the folder `PynanceXLv0.1` to the aforementioned directory.
-Ensure that the file `pynance` is **outside** of the Pynance folder.
+To properly configure this, move the `pynanceXL` folder to `/usr/local/bin`.
+Then, from within the `pynanceXL` folder, move the file `pynance` to `/usr/local/bin`.
+If done correctly, you should have a `pynance` file and a `pynanceXL` folder in `/usr/local/bin`.

 Next, run the command `sudo chmod +x pynance`.

-If done correctly, you can now use the bash command `pynance` to run the program.
+Now you can now use the bash command `pynance` to run the program.

 ## Usage
 I created this program as I desired a basic, simple, automated personal finance program that utilizes Excel files.

-To run the program, run `main.py` using your favorite Python interpreter.

 3 example workbooks are provided in the zip file.